 There has been very little change between the 2015 and 2020 standards laid out as the 2015 standards were of a very high standard.
 The fundamental difference is that there are now two sets of Snell standards: M2020D and M2020R.
 The D rating will apply to helmets just for the US and the R will be applicable to helmets that also meet European standards.

 It could be argued that M2020R is Snell’s attempt to remain relevant in a world dominated by ECE 22.05 and FIM.

 Frequently Asked Questions:

-To obtain Snell certification a helmet is subjected to a much more intensive testing process than that which is experienced when getting tested for DOT approval.
-As a result, fewer helmets actually receive Snell approval as they do not pass the standards required.
+A. To obtain Snell certification a helmet is subjected to a much more intensive testing than that which is experienced when getting tested for DOT approval.

-The helmets that therefore pass Snell testing are generally considered more effective than those that just pass DOT.
+Yet, helmets that pass Snell testing are generally considered more effective than those that just pass DOT.

-The very fact that motorsport participants were required to use a Snell approved helmet as opposed to just a DOT approved helmet, leads me to believe that a Snell certified helmet will do a better job at protecting my head.
+A. The very fact that motorsport participants are required to use a Snell approved helmet as opposed to a DOT approved helmet, may imply that a Snell certified helmet will do a better job at protecting your head.

 To pass Snell standards for certification a helmet undergoes tests that are more representative of real road conditions.
 An example of this being for the impact test: the helmet is tested by being dropped from multiple angles with no restriction of having the impact above a ‘test line’ on the helmet as with the DOT test.